History of the Show

 Where did the Cups come From?

 The chairman has researched the history of the cups and what we know so far is below.
-If you have any further details please email it through using the email address on the Contact Us page.
+If you have any further details please email it through using the Contact Us page.

 The Patrick Smith Trophy: Patrick Smith was a Flower Show committee member and part of the WOT Garden and Allotment Association.